BY : Dr S V Zhubrin, CHAM Ltd

 FOR : Demonstration case for V3.3.1

-The independent variables of the problem are the two components of cartesian coordinate system, namely X and Y.
+The independent variables of the problem are the three components of cartesian coordinate system, namely X, Y and Z.

 The main dependent (solved for) variables are:

-The plots show the distribution of the temperature, velocities and pressure within the afterburner.
+The plots show the distribution of the temperature, velocities and pressure within the chamber.

 Pictures are as follows :